-21. Minutes - The staff liaison with input from the City Clerk, and consistent with the uniform format provided by the City Clerk, shall determine the preferred software/recording device used to capture the minutes for their advisory body meetings.
+22. Minutes - An account of all final actions or recommendations of the Commission for the Arts shall be prepared by the staff liaison and approved by the Commission.
+The staff liaison with input from the City Clerk, and consistent with the uniform format provided by the City Clerk, shall determine the preferred software/recording device used to capture the minutes for their advisory body meetings.
 Minutes shall be provided for Commission consideration and approval as action minutes.

-21.1 Approval
+22.1 Approval

-The minutes for a Historic Preservation Commission meeting shall be reviewed and approved as set forth in this section.
+The minutes for a Commission for the Arts meeting shall be reviewed and approved as set forth in this section.

 - a.
-The Historic Preservation Commission shall approve minutes for a regular meeting, special meeting, and special meeting workshops. - b.
-A Historic Preservation Commissioner may not approve the minutes for any meeting that the Commissioner did not attend.
+The Commission for the Arts shall approve minutes for a regular meeting, special meeting, and special meeting workshops. - b.
+A Commissioner may not approve the minutes for any meeting that the Commissioner did not attend.

-Also, a Historic Preservation Commissioner may not approve the minutes for a meeting that they were not eligible to attend as a commissioner.
+Also, a Commission for the Arts Member may not approve the minutes for a meeting that they were not eligible to attend as a Commissioner.

 c.
-If no Commissioners are eligible to approve the minutes for a Historic Preservation Commission meeting, then the staff liaison shall attest to the accuracy of the meeting minutes and enter them into official minute books.
+If no Commissioners are eligible to approve the minutes for a Commission for the Arts meeting, then the staff liaison shall attest to the accuracy of the meeting minutes and enter them into official minute books.

-21.2 Preferred Method of Recordation and Minutes
+22.2 Preferred Method of Recordation and Minutes

-Historic Preservation Commission liaisons shall take an audio recording of each meeting and keep them in accordance with the City's Records Retention Schedule.
-Minutes of Historic Preservation Commission meetings shall be action minutes that capture the action taken by the Historic Preservation Commission and the outcome of each agenda item.
+Commission for the Arts liaisons shall take an audio recording of each meeting and keep them in accordance with the City's Records Retention Schedule.
+Minutes of Commission for the Arts meetings shall be action minutes that capture the action taken by the Commission for the Arts and the outcome of each agenda item.

-21.3 Staff Attendance & Development of Agenda - Staff attendance and agenda development will be determined by the staff liaison for the advisory body.

-22. Order of Business - Regular Meetings
+- 22.3 Staff Attendance & Development of Agenda Staff attendance and agenda development will be determined by the staff liaison for the advisory body. - 23.
+Order of Business Regular Meetings